jnozzi/cocoadev.com/markdown/NSBezierPathcombinatorics.md

 https://bitbucket.org/andyfinnell/vectorboolean

-It contains a General/NSBezierPath category which implements the basic operations.
+It contains a NSBezierPath category which implements the basic operations.
 Licensed under a MIT/BSD (I think) kind of license.
 Everything tied together into a neat example application.

 Update: now that I have tried it, it turns out to not support the closepath command.
-That command is used with many paths that General/NSBezierPath create via the autorelased class methods, like +bezierPathWithRect:.
+That command is used with many paths that NSBezierPath create via the autorelased class methods, like +bezierPathWithRect:.
 At that point I didn't further look into it.

 ----